Continence & prolapse

 - bladder dysfunction, which is usually urinary incontinence.
 This is when you leak urine when you cough, sneeze or laugh, when you suddenly and urgently need to go to the toilet or when you leak before you get to the toilet.

 - vaginal dysfunction, which is usually prolapse of uterus and/or vagina.
 This occurs when the muscles around the vagina become weak.
 Symptoms may include vaginal or lower back pain, feeling a lump in the vagina & difficulty emptying the bladder

 - lower abdominal dysfunction, which is usually faecal incontinence.
 This is when you are unable to control your bowel motions.

 Treatments vary from pelvic floor exercises and lifestyle modifications to surgery, depending on the problem detected.
 Remember that even the smallest amount of leakage can be treated successfully, but early intervention is very important.

-The Continence and Prolapse Clinic uses a variety of sophisticated tests to measure bladder function and understand the underlying cause of the symptoms.
+The Pelvic Floor Unit uses a variety of sophisticated tests to measure bladder function and understand the underlying cause of the symptoms.

 Information for patients

 Not sure where your pelvic floor is, or how to tone it once you’ve found it?
 Watch Dr Marg Sherburn from the Women’s as she demonstrates how to take care of those pelvic muscles.